 Beyond concerns related to AMR, certain respiratory infections necessitate the use of fluoroquinolone antibiotics due to the specific nature of the causative organisms.
-The MHRA has issued safety alerts to clinicians, emphasising the risks associated with fluoroquinolones, which can lead to disabling, potentially long-lasting, or irreversible side effects in patients.
+The Medicines and Healthcare products Regulatory Agency (MHRA) has issued safety alerts to clinicians, emphasising the risks associated with fluoroquinolones, which can lead to disabling, potentially long-lasting, or irreversible side effects in patients.
 As a precaution, patients are now provided with information leaflets detailing these potential side effects.31